Sage-Bionetworks-Workflows/eks-stack/README.md

-    │   └── templates: Resources used during deployment of this helm chart ├── trivy-operator: K8s deployment for trivy, along with a few supporting charts for security scanning │   └── templates: Resources used during deployment of these helm charts ├── trivy-operator: K8s deployment for victoria metrics, a promethus like tool for cluster metric collection │   └── templates: Resources used during deployment of these helm charts ├── demo-network-policies: K8s deployment for a demo showcasing how to use network policies ├── demo-pod-level-security-groups-strict: K8s deployment for a demo showcasing how to use pod level security groups in strict mode
+    │   └── templates: Resources used during deployment of this helm chart ├── trivy-operator: K8s deployment for trivy, along with a few supporting charts for security scanning │   └── templates: Resources used during deployment of these helm charts ├── victoria-metrics: K8s deployment for victoria metrics, a promethus like tool for cluster metric collection │   └── templates: Resources used during deployment of these helm charts ├── demo-network-policies: K8s deployment for a demo showcasing how to use network policies ├── demo-pod-level-security-groups-strict: K8s deployment for a demo showcasing how to use pod level security groups in strict mode